vanallenlab/abs_maf_clustering_vis/README.md

 =======================

 The AbsMafAnalyzer workflow can be used to visualize the data from an *ABS_MAF.txt absolute file output.
-Both detection power and genomic locus are plotted for all SNPs, along with clustering information based on cancer cell fraction.
+Detection power, multiplicity, and genomic locus are plotted for all SNPs, along with clustering information based on cancer cell fraction.

 Example Output